certik/femhub_notebook/src/README.txt

    Note that pexpect is not required.
 Note that twisted.web2 is.
 The only easy way to get the above is probably just to start with a FEMhub install.

-   2. In the current directory, type:

-     python setup.py install

-   to install the sagenb package.
-This will install into the site-packages/sagenb directory of your Python install.
-It is completely separate from FEMhub, and will run even if you don't have the FEMhub library installed.